 Prior to law school, Lindsay was a Business Immigration Paralegal at Maggio + Kattar in Washington D.C. and at Greenberg Traurig in Virginia.

 Lindsay is admitted to practice law in Virginia.
 Lindsay’s bar admission authorizes her to practice federal immigration law throughout the U.S. She is also a member of the American Immigration Lawyers Association (“AILA”) and the Chicago Bar Association (“CBA”).
 She is a member of the Detainee Legal Services Committee of AILA, which includes work on the Pro Bono Bond Project.
+She is also a member of the AILA Chicago Cannabis Taskforce, where she advocates for immigrants’ rights in relation to the new Illinois Cannabis Regulation and Tax Act.

 American University, Washington College of Law, District of Columbia